 Figure 10.9 Effective communication skills can increase your chance of promotion.
-Baltimore Jewish Council Meeting - Maryland GovPics - CC BY 2.0 professional, salaried employment. unable to express themselves clearly in writing limit their opportunities for professional, salaried employment.
+Baltimore Jewish Council Meeting -Maryland GovPics - CC BY 2.0.

+The College Board (2004) found that writing is related to attaining highskill, high-wage work.
+Not being able to clearly articulate yourself can limit your opportunities for professional, salaried employment. unable to express themselves clearly in writing limit their opportunities for professional, salaried employment.
 An individual with excellent communication skills is an asset to every organization.
 No matter what career you plan to pursue, learning to express yourself professionally in speech and in writing will help you get there.
 Let's examine the various ways communication is used in the workplace today.